wilfred-chan/gameshop-node-server-app/README.md

 Type: `POST`, Endpoint: `/games`

+If success, it will return the newly created game object.

 ### 1.5.
 Delete a Game

 Type: `DELETE`, Endpoint: `/games/:id`

+If success, it will return something like this `{ "msg": "Deleted a game." }`.

 ### 1.6.
 Update a Game

 Type: `PUT`, Endpoint: `/games/:id`

+If success, it will return something like this `{ "msg": "Updated a game." }`.

 ## 2. Users Endpoints